 On the road towards fossil freedom

-Transport accounts for about one third of the world’s energy consumption.
-This means that e-mobility and the electrification of the transport sector will play a huge part in helping society break free from fossil fuels.
+According to Statista, the transportation sector accounts for 20 % of global CO2 emissions and is the second-largest carbon-polluting sector worldwide.
+This means that e-mobility and the fossil free electrification of the transport sector will play a huge part in helping society break free from fossil fuels.

-To speed up the transition to e-mobility and meet the growing demand for electrical charging, we need to provide an easily accessible charging infrastructure.
-At Vattenfall, we’re involved in several projects to make this happen by making standard and fast charging points easily and widely accessible.
-We do this by installing and operating private, public and semi-public charging points in Sweden, the Netherlands and Germany.
+To speed up the transition to e-mobility and meet the growing demand for electrical charging, we need to provide an easily accessible charging infrastructure – along the road, at businesses and at home.
+That’s why we created our charging network InCharge through which we install and operate private, public and semi-public charging points in Sweden, the Netherlands and Germany.
+It’s one of the areas that we’re working in to achieve a future where everyone can choose fossil free ways to move, make and live.

 One of Europe’s largest charging networks